dobb2/social_network_system_design/README.md

 *  2000 characters limit for post
 *  5 image limit for post
 *  maximum image size 5 Mb
+*  the user chooses the location for the post from a list of suggested locations

 ## Load estimation